Lhongpei/Lhongpei.github.io/content/post/guide_ssh/index.md

 pager: true
 ---

-_This blog is a work in progress.
+_This guide will walk you through setting up a server or cluster for deep learning tasks, particularly for Large Language Models (LLMs).
+The content was originally documented in my `wolai` notes and is now shared here.
 Feel free to ask questions in the comments!_

-This guide will walk you through setting up a server or cluster for deep learning tasks, particularly for Large Language Models (LLMs).
-The content was originally documented in my `wolai` notes and is now shared here.

-## **Prerequisites**
+## Prerequisites
 Before starting, ensure you have:
 1. The server IP address (e.g., `111.111.111.111`) and login credentials from your administrator.
 2. Terminal access (Linux/macOS) or an SSH client (e.g., PuTTY for Windows).